Organizational Unit: Herzberg Astronomy and Astrophysics

 Help bring research to life and drive your career forward with the National Research Council of Canada (NRC), Canada’s largest research and technology organization.

-We are looking for a Research Associate in Radio Software to support our Herzberg Astronomy and Astrophysics Research Centre.
-The Research Associate would be someone who shares our core values of Integrity, Excellence, Respect and Creativity.
+We are looking for an early-career Research Associate in Radio Astronomy to support our Radio Astronomy team within the Herzberg Astronomy and Astrophysics Research Centre (HAA).
+The Research Associate in Radio Astronomy would be someone who shares our core values of Integrity, Excellence, Respect and Creativity.

 Applicants must demonstrate within the content of their application that they meet the following screening criteria in order to be given further consideration as candidates:

-As part of the RA Program you must have received your PhD or Masters in Astronomy, Computer Science, Electrical Engineering or a related discipline within the last five years or you expect to receive the degree within the next six months.
+As part of the Research Associate Program you must have received your Ph.D. in astronomy or astrophysics within the last 5 years or you expect to receive the degree within the next six (6) months.

 For information on certificates and diplomas issued abroad, please see Degree equivalency